lqycrystal/qingyuli.github.io/_pages/about.md

   - /about.html
 ---

 This is Qingyu Li's personal homepage.
-Please also refer to [my homepage in Technical University of Munich](https://www.asg.ed.tum.de/sipeo/team/qingyu-li/).
+Please also refer to [my homepage at the Technical University of Munich](https://www.asg.ed.tum.de/sipeo/team/qingyu-li/).

 ## A short introduction
 I am a Postdoctoral Researcher in the chair of [Data Science in Earth Observation, Technical University of Munich](https://www.asg.ed.tum.de/sipeo/home/) working in the field of remote sensing.
 I received my Ph.D. from Technical University of Munich.
 The topic of my dissertation is “Deep Learning for Building Footrpint Generation from Optical Imagery”.
 I received my Bachelor degree in Remote Sensing Science and Technology from Wuhan University, China; I obtained my double Master Degree, which are (1) ESPACE, Technical University of Munich, Germany and (2) Photogrammetry and remote sensing, Wuhan University, China.